christian-kramer/Overwatch-Reaper-Costume/README.md

 My phone's camera doesn't do it justice.
 To the human eye, the light is perceived as very intense red.
 Not blindingly so, but it definitely looks a whole lot like what the video game shows for the lighting effects!
 I guess we're using lasers in our project.

+A side-note about these laser modules: They're supposed to be supplied with an active constant-current power supply, but I found that a 22Ω resistor was plenty sufficient for stabilizing the current.
+These are for lighting effects, not scientific measurement.

 My next step was to rip an existing solid 3D gun model off of thingiverse and hollow it out to find space for all the parts, and also figure out how to get the trigger to move instead of just being static like on the original model.

 After much work figuring out how to make everything fit, and mount securely inside, I came up with this configuration: